Man 'catches' lady who duped his client of Ghc7k years at a job interview

 I Hugged Her; Man 'Catches' Lady who Duped his Client of Ghc7k 5 Years at a Job Interview, Teaches her Lesson

-- A man, Ikechukwu Diamond, got a chance to deal with a lady who duped his client of Ghc7,390 five years ago but instead did something interesting
+- A man, Ike Diamond, got a chance to deal with a lady who duped his client of Ghc7,390 five years ago but instead did something interesting

 - Ikechukwu who was part of an interview panel saw the lady who had also put in for the job and ordered the security personnel not to allow her to leave the premises